State Special Prizes and Awards

 The Patricia Behring Teacher of the Year Award

-The Patricia Behring Teacher of the Year Award recognizes outstanding NHD teachers.
-Two state winners, one at both the junior level and senior level, will be selected from each of the fifty states, the District of Columbia, Department of Defense Schools, International Schools-Asia and the U.S. territories.
-The winners of the national awards will be selected from among the state awardees.
-Each state winner will be awarded $500.00 and the national winners will receive $10,000.
+The Patricia Behring Teacher of the Year Award recognizes outstanding National History Day teachers.
+Two winners, one at both the junior level (grades 6-8) and senior level (grades 9-12), will be selected from each NHD affiliate.
+The winners of the national awards will be selected from among the affiliate awardees.
+Each affiliate winner will be awarded $500 and the national winners will receive $10,000.

 The George Washington Leadership Prize

-George Washington stood at the center of the world stage from 1753 until his death in 1799.
-He played a pivotal role in every major event surrounding the founding of our nation.
-His perseverance and often underrated ability as Commander in Chief ensured American independence from Great Britain.
-His presence at the Constitutional Convention assured legitimacy and, later, ratification.
-The precedents he set as the first president continue to guide presidential policies.
-His examples of civic responsibility and responsible leadership remain relevant examples today.
+George Washington stood at the center of the world stage through the second half of the eighteenth century and has continued to do so since his death in 1799.
+He played a pivotal role in every major event surrounding the founding of our nation through his roles as Commander in Chief, president at the Constitutional Convention, citizen farmer, and the President of the United States of America.
+His actions have been examples of civic responsibility, patriotism, and historic complexity over time and remain relevant in national dialogue today.

 Presented by the Washington Library at George Washington's Mount Vernon, this $250 prize will be awarded to outstanding projects in both the junior and senior categories that demonstrate a clear understanding of the ideas and events defined by Washington's life, leadership, and legacy.
 In addition to outstanding historical interpretation, we award special consideration to projects that seek innovative and compelling ways to tell the story of George Washington so that his timeless and relevant life are accessible to the world.